Trolleytruck: Post-war era and Soviet dominance

+The most mass-produced and widely used trolleytrucks in the USSR were the KTG (Kiyevskiy Trollrybus Gruzovoy – Kyiv Freight Trolleybus) models, produced by the Kyiv Electric Transport Plant (KZET) from the 1970s.
+These vehicles were not conversions but purpose-built.
+Models like the KTG-1 (covered van) and KTG-2 (flatbed) became ubiquitous in cities with trolleybus systems, where they were used for maintenance, repair of overhead lines, and transportation of goods for the transit authorities.
+Many of these vehicles remain in service today in a utility role.

+Applications by country

 Austria

-Trolleytrucks were used in St. Lambrecht, Austria, by the Nobel Industries dynamite factory from 16 November 1945 to 21 April 1951.
-Trolleytrucks were used to carry dynamite over the Alps just after World War II due to the shortages of material that for a time prevented the use of diesel trucks.
-In the 1950s the material shortages had been alleviated so the trolleytrucks were replaced with diesel trucks and the former power lines were taken down.
-Some trucks from the abandoned line were reconverted to trolley buses and used along streets in Kapfenberg.
+Trolleytrucks were used in St. Lambrecht by the Nobel Industries dynamite factory from 1945 to 1951.
+They transported dynamite over the Alps after World War II due to material shortages that prevented the use of diesel trucks.
+By the 1950s, the trolleytrucks were replaced with diesel trucks, and some were converted into passenger trolleybuses in Kapfenberg.
+During the war, battery-powered trolleybuses were also used as tractors to pull freight trailers in Salzburg and Klagenfurt to conserve fuel.

+Since 2020, hybrid dump trucks have been used at the Erzberg mine, which can be operated emission-free via overhead lines on certain routes.

 Bulgaria

-A Ukrainian built trolleytruck started service in Pleven, Bulgaria, in 1987, but that truck may no longer be in service since it is stored in the trolleybus depot.
+A Ukrainian-built trolleytruck began service in Pleven in 1987, but it may no longer be in service.

 Canada

-The Québec Cartier Mining Company used trolleytrucks in its iron ore mine in Québec from 1970 until 1977, when the iron ore deposit was exhausted and the mine closed down.
-The power supply for this remote mine was an 1,800-horsepower (1,340 KW) power plant taken out of a diesel locomotive.

-As of 2022 the Copper Mountain Mining Corporation operating at Copper Mountain, British Columbia is converting its diesel-electric haul trucks to trolley assist for the climb out of the pit, with power being supplied by the mine's existing transmission supply from BC Hydro.
+The Québec Cartier Mining Company used trolleytrucks in its iron ore mine in Québec from 1970 until 1977.
+The power was supplied by a 1,800-horsepower (1,340 kW) power plant from a diesel locomotive.
+As of 2022, the Copper Mountain Mining Corporation at Copper Mountain, British Columbia, is converting its haul trucks to trolley assist for the climb out of the pit, powered by BC Hydro.

+France

+France had several early trolleytruck systems, most notably an electric tractor system for towing barges along the Rhine–Marne Canal.
+The electrified section ran from Sarrebourg to Gondrexange and was about 12 kilometers long.
+The system was in operation from 1910 to 1965.